Basic Rules: Be independent! You are the one who can deal with unexpected incidents.

 Driving cars or motorcycles while overseas

-Beginning with the fall semester study abroad students in 2006, driving cars or motorcycles will not be prohibited, however, students will be held responsible for any accidents or problems according to the laws of the region in which they drive.
+Driving cars or motorcycles will not be prohibited, however, students will be held responsible for any accidents or problems according to the laws of the region in which they drive.
 Among other things, students will have responsibility for the following:

 - Abiding by all traffic laws of the region in which you drive